 Try it here: https://www.16personalities.com/

-Based on the Myers-Briggs system, this test gives you a quick yet surprisingly accurate snapshot of your communication style, workplace habits, and emotional tendencies.
+Based on the Myers-Briggs system, this test gives you a quick and surprisingly accurate snapshot of your communication style, workplace habits, and emotional tendencies.
 It’s approachable, easy to understand, and eerily spot-on - especially when paired with deeper systems like the Enneagram or Numerology.

 It nails the careers you will do well in and why, and the A vs T subdivision brings so much more clarity to the picture without being judgemental.